ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 However, you should always prefer to use the (( operator.

 There is an important difference between arithmetic evaluation and expansion.
-According to the POSIX standard, any program or command returns the zero exit status when executed successfully.
-It returns the status between 1 and 255 in case of an error.
+According to the POSIX standard, any program or command returns the zero exit status when it succeeds.
+It returns the status between 1 and 255 when it fails.
 The shell interprets the exit status like this: zero means "true" and nonzero means "false".
 If you apply this rule, the logical result of the arithmetic expansion is inverted.
-There is no inversion for the arithmetic evaluation result.
+There is no such inversion for the arithmetic evaluation result.

-Arithmetic evaluation is synonymous with the `let` command.
+Arithmetic evaluation is synonymous with the `let` built-in.
 Therefore, it follows the POSIX standard just like any other command.
 The shell executes the arithmetic expansion in the context of another command.
 Thus, its result depends on the interpreter's implementation.

 Suppose that you use the (( operator in the arithmetic expansion form.
 Then Bash interprets its result this way: if the condition in the (( operator equals "true", it returns one.
 Otherwise, the operator returns zero.
 The C language deduces Boolean expressions in the same way.

-Here is an example for comparing the results of arithmetic expansion and evaluation.
-There is a Bash command that compares a variable with a number.
-It looks like this:
+An example will demonstrate the difference between the arithmetic expansion and evaluation.
+The following Bash command compares the `var` variable with the number 5:
 {line-numbers: false, format: Bash}
 ```
 ((var < 5)) && echo "The variable is less than 5"
 ```

-There is an arithmetic evaluation in this command.
-Therefore, if the variable is less than 5, the (( operator succeeds.
+This command contains the arithmetic evaluation.
+Therefore, if the `var` variable is less than 5, the (( operator succeeds.
 It returns the zero exit status according to the POSIX standard.
+Then `echo` prints the message.

-When you use the operator (( in the form of an arithmetic expansion, it gives another result.
+When you use the operator (( in the form of the arithmetic expansion, it gives you another result.
 The following command makes the same comparison:
 {line-numbers: false, format: Bash}
 ```
 echo "$((var < 5))"
 ```

-When the condition is true, the `echo` command prints the number one.
+When this condition is true, the `echo` command prints the number one.
 If you are familiar with the C language, you expect the same result.

-Logical operations are used in the arithmetic evaluation form of the (( operator in most cases.
+You can use logical operations in the arithmetic evaluation form of the (( operator.
 They work in the same way as the Bash logical operators.

-Here is an example of applying the logical operation.
-The following `if` condition compares the variable with two numbers:
+Here is an example of how to apply a logical operation.
+The following `if` condition compares the `var` variable with the numbers 1 and 5:
 {line-numbers: true, format: Bash}
 ```
 if ((1 < var && var < 5))